An oil painting depicting the risks associated with investing in an ETF (by DALL-E)

 Fundamentally, investing always involves taking on some risk, with the hope of earning a return.
 The relationship between risk and return is a foundational concept in finance.
 This type of risk is called "market risk", because it's the risk associated with simply investing in the financial markets.

-When you invest, you're essentially giving up the safety of keeping your money in a low-risk, low-return product (like a savings account) in hopes of earning more over time.
-But you're compensated for taking on that additional risk with a higher return.
+When you invest, you give up the safety of a low-risk, low-return product, like a savings account.
+But you're compensated for taking on that extra risk with a higher return.
 Conversely, if there's no risk involved, there's little reason to expect any return.
 This is why the return of an ETF is, in the long run, much higher than the interest on a savings account.

 In the long run, the return on a broad ETF is much higher than a savings account (from Backtest)